hackclub/some-assembly-required/guide/writing-code/instructions/functions.md

 It does this by **popping** our previous memory address off of the stack and into the instruction pointer.

-Now we can simulate functions.
+Now we can simulate functions!
 This is actually what C functions end up compiling down to in assembly.
 If it's good enough for C, it's good enough for me!

-Now, what the heck is this pushing and popping on the stack?
+Let's get back to the stack.
+What the heck is this pushing and popping business?

 <br />